OfficialSpy/verification-discordbot/README.md

 - This will install all dependancies

 # Make sure the bot's default role is above all the other roles within the server!
+# If you have any questions, feel free to DM me on Discord @OfficialSpy#7261